-Petitioner next points to 8 U. S. C. §1326, which criminalizes illegal entry after removal and imposes a higher maximum sentence when an alien's removal was "subsequent to a conviction for commission of an aggravated felony." §1326(b)(2).
+Petitioner next points to 8 U.S.C. § 1326, which criminalizes illegal entry after removal and imposes a higher maximum sentence when an alien's removal was "subsequent to a conviction for commission of an aggravated felony." § 1326(b) (2).
 Petitioner says that a circumstance-specific approach to subparagraph (M)(i) could create potential constitutional problems in a subsequent criminal prosecution under that statute, because loss amount would not have been found beyond a reasonable doubt in the prior criminal proceeding.
 The Government, however, stated in its brief and at oral argument that the later jury, during the illegal reentry trial, would have to find loss amount beyond a reasonable doubt, Brief for Respondent 49-50; Tr. of Oral Arg.
 39-40, eliminating any constitutional concern.
-Cf. Hayes, supra, at (slip op., at 10).
+Cf. Hayes, supra, at 426-427, 129 S.Ct., at 1087.